-When menu substitutions or accommodations for a student with life-threatening food allergies are outside of the meal pattern, a medical statement from a state licensed healthcare professional, such as a physician, is required.
-Refer to the manual Accommodating Children with Disabilities in the School Meal Programs: Guidance for School Foodservice Professionals on the USDA website (https://www.fns.usda.gov/2017-edition-accommodating-children-disabilities-school-meal-programs) for information on the required content of the physician's statement.
-If there is uncertainty about the statement, or if it does not provide enough information, contact the household or physician (as permitted by the family) for clarification.
+When meal modifications for a student with food allergies are outside of the meal pattern, a medical statement from a State licensed healthcare professional or registered dieititian is required.
+Registered dieititians are allowed to submit medical statements for meal modifications for students with disabilities even if they do not have a State license.
+Refer to the manual Accommodating Children with Disabilities in the School Meal Programs: Guidance for School Foodservice Professionals on the USDA website for information on the required content of the medical statement.
+If there is uncertainty about the statement, or if it does not provide enough information, contact the household or State licensed healthcare professional or registered dieitian (as permitted by the family) for clarification.
 However, clarification of the medical statement should not delay the child nutrition staff from providing a meal modification.
 Child nutrition staff should follow the portion of the medical statement that is clear and unambiguous to the greatest extent possible while obtaining the additional information or amended medical statement.

 When planning menus for children with soy allergies, consider current food choices offered to determine if a reimbursable meal can be selected from foods offered that do not contain soy.
-This approach will minimize the need to prepare special recipes or to make menu substitutions.
+This approach will minimize the need to prepare special recipes or to make meal modifications.
 The following chart lists common menu items that may be used as safe alternatives to items that contain soy.
 Soy is a common ingredient in many foods.
 Child nutrition staff should always carefully read labels, even for foods that generally do not contain soy.

-Common Menu Items/Ingredients That May Possible Substitutes or Alternatives That Do Not Contain Soy Typically Contain Soy Asian foods Asian foods made without soy; other ethnic foods Prepared baked goods (for example, bread, cookies, and crackers) Scratch-made baked goods prepared without soy Breakfast cereals Oatmeal and other hot cereals; cereal without any soy Canned broths and soups, bouillon Scratch-made soups prepared without soy or canned varieties without soy Canned tuna and meat Fresh tuna and meat Condiments, salad dressings and sauces (for example, soy sauce and soybean paste) Condiments (for example, ketchup and mustard), salad dressings, or sauces that do not contain soy Processed meats (for example, chicken nuggets, hamburgers, and hotdogs) Beef, pork, ham, chicken, turkey, or fish; beans and legumes
+Common Menu Items/Ingredients That May Contain Soy Possible Substitutes or Alternatives That Do Not Typically Contain Soy Asian foods (including Chinese, Indian, Indonesian, Thai and Vietnamese) Asian foods made without soy Prepared baked goods (for example, bread, cookies, and crackers) Scratch-made baked goods prepared without soy Breakfast cereals Oatmeal and other hot cereals; cereal without any soy Canned broths and soups, bouillon Scratch-made soups prepared without soy or canned varieties without soy Canned tuna and meat Fresh tuna and meat

+Common Menu Items/Ingredients That May Contain Soy Possible Substitutes or Alternatives That Do Not Typically Contain Soy Condiments, salad dressings and sauces (for example, soy sauce and soybean paste) Condiments (for example, ketchup and mustard), salad dressings, or sauces that do not contain soy Processed meats (for example, chicken nuggets, hamburgers, and hotdogs) Beef, pork, ham, chicken, turkey, or fish; beans and legumes

-^{}Always check the ingredient label to verify ingredients and check for potential cross-contact.
+\Always check the ingredient label to verify ingredients and check for potential cross-contact.